 - 1 Medium Carrot (peeled and finelyslicedmatchstick-style)

 - 2 Spring Onions (Trimmed and finely sliced)

 - Drain your tofu block and place in a bowl.
 Now with your hands break it all up into a scrambled texture.
 Just keep squeezing it through your hands until it is well scrambled.

 - Heat up your sesame oil in a frying pan and add your onions with a good pinch of fine sea salt.
 Fry on a medium heat until they turn translucent.
-Now add your carrot stick and kale leaves and with a spatula in each hand begin to mix it all together really well.
-Add ¼ cup water and keep mixing so that the veg begin to steam in the high heat.
-Keep stirring and mixing until the kale leaves begin to wilt and the carrot sticks soften.
+Then add your carrot sticks and kale leaves and with a spatula in each hand begin to mix it all together well.

 - Now add your tofu scramble and add another pinch of sea salt and your turmeric and curry powder spices.

-- Mix everything really well together.
-Keep folding everything in to that all the tofu is well coated in spices and the veg is mixed in well.
+- Mix everything together.
+Keep folding everything in so thatall the tofu pieces and veg are coatedin spices.
 If it gets too dry add a little water to allow it to steam and soften.